ahoymarcus/nextjs-myjs-tech-blog/articles/code-clean-methodology-overview-2022-05-25.md

 According to the author Martin Fowler in his article, [CodeAsDocumentation](https://www.martinfowler.com/bliki/CodeAsDocumentation.html), where following the discipline of the Agile methodology, with the due raise in the importance of the programming in the software development, a new away to view the programming code not only as a resource in need of documentation, but as a 'primary documentation of a software system', though, of course, there should be other supplementare documentation apart.

-`The rationale for the code being the primary source of documentation is that it is the only one that is sufficiently detailed and precise to act in that role - a point made so eloquently by Jack Reeves's famous essay ""[What is Software Design?](https://www.developerdotstar.com/mag/articles/reeves_design_main.html)" This principle comes with a important consequence - that it's important that programmers put in the effort to make sure that this code is clear and readable.
+`The rationale for the code being the primary source of documentation is that it is the only one that is sufficiently detailed and precise to act in that role - a point made so eloquently by Jack Reeves's famous essay "[What is Software Design?](https://www.developerdotstar.com/mag/articles/reeves_design_main.html)" This principle comes with a important consequence - that it's important that programmers put in the effort to make sure that this code is clear and readable.
 Saying that code is documentation isn't saying that a particular code base is good documentation.
 Like any documentation, code can be clear or it can be gibberish.
 Code is no more inherently clear than any other form of documentation.
 (And other forms of documentation can be hopelessly unclear too - I've seen plenty of gibberish UML diagrams, to flog a popular horse.)`

 And so, Martin Fowler believes that much of the fact that code is often hard to read is because people don't have that notion to write to others, and as a documentation as well, and since there is no will, then the author deduce that there will be little change for bringing clarity to the work: